Reset filters

 Author(s): Yataco AP; Noor S; Girona MM; Work T; Despland E;

 In managed boreal forests, both plantations and natural regeneration are used to re-establish a cohort of conifer trees following harvest or disturbance.
-Young trees in open plantations generally grow more rapidly than under forest canopies, but more rapid ...
+Young trees in open plantations generally grow more rapidly than under forest canopies, but more rapid growth could be compromised by greater insect damage.
+We compared insect damage on white spruce (Pic ...

 Article GUID: 38535391